 YA3 is a monthly hands-on program open to 6th- 8th graders with an interest in learning more about aviation.
-The program is scheduled for September 6-April 18 from 7-8:30 p.m.
+Registration for 2018/2019 will be available later this summer.

 Location: The Ohio State University Airport, 2160 West Case Road, Hangar 1

 Registration: $5.00.
-REGISTRATION CLOSED (Payable at the September 6 Open House.
+REGISTRATION FOR 2017/18 IS CLOSED (Payable at the September 6 Open House.
 Scholarships available.)
 Registration will be limited to 30 students.

 YA3 introduces middle school age students to the exciting world of aviation and aeronautics, unravelling the wonder and mystery of flight.
 YA3 will be offered twice a month and cover the same curriculum as the original YAA in 1 1/2 hour sessions to middle school age students.
 The sessions will alternate between meetings at the airport and aviation themed field trips.
 Like the original YAA, the curriculum is based on the requirements for earning the Boy Scout Aviation Merit Badge, but it is not necessary to be in a scouting program to attend.In YA3, students will meet fifteen times during the academic year and participate in discussions and hands-on activities including:

 the life of a professional pilot and many other careers in aviation,

 The sessions are run by two pilots/discussion leaders.

 The history of YAA